Gr33nCamper/cse15l-lab-reports/LabReportWk2.md

 Essentially, this just copies over the edited file from the client, and simultaneously compiles and runs the file on the server.

 &nbsp;

+Thank you for reading this tutorial.
 Well, that is all for now.
-Until next time, take care.
+Uuntil next time, take care.